davbeek/gitinspectorgui-rtd/docs/source/overview.rst

 GitinspectorGUI team
 --------------------
-For the first few years, all development work based on the GPL3 gitinspector version from Adam Waldenberg has been done by Jingjing Wang.
-The rewrite to the MIT version was done by Bert van Beek.
-Work on GitinspectorGUI is part of the TU/e BOOST project `Time and Place Independent Learning
+For the first few years, all development work based on the GPL3 gitinspector version from Adam Waldenberg was done by Jingjing Wang.
+The rewrite to the MIT version was done by Bert van Beek, with additional contributions from Albert Hofkamp.
+Work on GitinspectorGUI is part of the
+TU/e BOOST project `Time and Place Independent Learning
 <https://boost.tue.nl/projects/ict-tools-to-support-tpil-in-project-groups/>`_.